The Divided Peninsula: Understanding the Korean War and the Separation of North and South Korea

 The Korean War (1950-1953) dramatically escalated the existing tensions and cemented the division between North and South Korea.
 North Korea, supported by China and the Soviet Union, launched a surprise invasion of the South, aiming for reunification under communist rule.
 The United States, along with other UN member states, intervened to support South Korea, turning the conflict into a proxy war between the two superpowers.

 The war was brutal and devastating, resulting in millions of casualties and widespread destruction across the Korean Peninsula.
 While neither side achieved a decisive military victory, the war fundamentally reshaped the geopolitical landscape of the region.
-The armistice agreement in 1953 established a demilitarized zone (DMZ) along the 38th parallel, effectively solidifying the division between North and South Korea.
-However, the war never officially ended; both sides remain technically at war, with a fragile peace maintained by the DMZ and ongoing negotiations.
+And the armistice agreement in 1953 established a demilitarized zone (DMZ) along the 38th parallel, effectively solidifying the division between North and South Korea.
+That said, the war never officially ended; both sides remain technically at war, with a fragile peace maintained by the DMZ and ongoing negotiations.

 Ideological Differences and Propaganda: Fueling the Divide